 A large part of the visible independent gaming scene is a well connected community and sends builds of their games throughout development to each other for peer review and advice.
 Jonathan Blow is a key part of this scene and has been frequently cited by other independent developers as being a helpful contributor to the development of their games.
 For example, at the 2012 IGF awards the developers behind winners 'Storyteller' and 'Spelunky' specifically mentioned him, with Derek Yu who created Spelunky specifically thanking Blow in his acceptance speech for his "generosity and caring about the original version of the game".
 In making the oft-cited metaphorical game The Marriage, Rod Humble said that he took inspiration from Jonathon Blow's "Raspberry" prototype "which seemed to me to start to push towards expression through gameplay".

 In 2010, Blow started arranging a series of monthly developer meet-ups in the San Fransisco Bay Area with a view to creating an environment for a high level of discussion that would benefit those invited in a greater way than conferences, casual meet-ups or game jams often manages to create.
 Out of this same desire to find better formats within which game developers can solve design problems in their games, or generally grow their ability as game designers, the first Depth Jam was organised in May 2012.
-This was a retreat featuring Jonathan Blow and 3 other game developers, who over a number of days tried to solve specific questions concerning their in-development games that they wanted to target.
+This was a retreat featuring Jonathan Blow and 3 other game developers, who over a number of days tried to solve specific questions that they chose, concerning their in-development games.

 In addition to his views on game design he has said that he has always cared about deep questions such as the meaning of life since a young age and has said he is not a very materialistic person.